 ...the Bundles of Efficient Algorithms for Science and Technology, that is!!

-Bestiay has full support for the features you expect in a programming language, e.g. conditionals, loops, and user-defined functions, while providing the mathematical foundation needed for real mathematics work, e.g. group theory, ODE and PDE solvers, and graphing.
+Each BEAST is written from scratch in C. The wxWidgets-based GUI application, which allows for easy access to documentation, running multiple Bestiary shells in parallel, 2D and 3D graphing, and more, is written in the C++ language.
 For full documentation on each of the hundreds of commands and operations available in Bestiary, see the "Help" tab in the application.
 More information on each BEAST and its functionality can be found below.

 Installation